| |

 woman smiling in blue fleece and pink snow hat with snowy mountains in the distance at pine knob loop in cornwall connecticut

-• Miles: 2.5 mile loop
+• Miles: 2.5-mile loop

 • Elevation Gain: 770 feet elevation gain